frenchja/jaf502/source/regression/index.markdown

 Based on these data, I conduct analyses to answer each of the following questions.
 For each question, I indicate the compact and augmented models that should be compared to answer the question and state the null hypothesis being tested.

 In addition, indicated the degrees of freedom associated with the F* that would be used to evaluate each hypothesis.
-Some of these questions may require that you construct new variables out of the five that were measured.
+Some of these questions require we construct new variables out of the five that were measured.

 **Are judgments of liking for the candidate predictable from the respondent’s self judgment of liberalness/conservativeness?**